 - Being a lead organizer in the statewide Reform Employment Agency Law (REAL) Campaign in Massachusetts that addresses the exploitation of workers in temporary employment agencies.

-- Signing a groundbreaking formal agreement with a local temporary employment agency that will require major improvements to employment conditions, including mandating the agency to adhere to labor laws.
+- Signing a groundbreaking formal agreement with a local temporary employment agency that requires major improvements to employment conditions, including mandating the agency to adhere to labor laws.

 - Organizing a large number of workers at a North Coast seafood packing plant to demand basic safety gear, safety training, and a workplace free of racial discrimination.
 This action resulted in a safer and more dignified work environment.